Power Outage Preparedness Tips

 The new reality of larger, more destructive natural disasters such as wildfires and hurricanes, coupled with utility companies taking precautionary actions by turning off sections of power grids, is likely to create a loss of power for almost any homeowner at one point or another.

-If you are still without power at home (and have found your way to this page nonetheless!), here are a few tips to help you stay safe during a power outage.
+If you are without power at home, here are a few tips to help you stay safe before, during, and after a power outage.